nodemailer/nodemailer-web/content/usage/index.md

 If the message includes several recipients then the message is considered sent if at least one recipient is accepted
 {{% /notice %}}

 If `callback` argument is not set then the method returns a Promise object.
-Nodemailer PRO itself does not use Promises internally but it wraps the return into a Promise for convenience.
+Nodemailer itself does not use Promises internally but it wraps the return into a Promise for convenience.